Inversion of adjunction for rational and Du Bois pairs: Definitions and basic properties

 \begin{definition}[Rational pairs] A reduced pair $(X, D)$ is called a \emph{rational pair} if there exists a thrifty resolution $\pi : (Y, D_Y) \to (X, D)$ such that \begin{itemize} \item[(i)] $\O_X(-D) \simeq \pi_* \O_Y(-D_Y)$. \item[(ii)] $\myR^i \pi_* \O_Y(-D_Y) = 0$ for all $i > 0$. \item[(iii)] $\myR^i \pi_* \omega_Y(D_Y) = 0$ for all $i > 0$. \end{itemize} \end{definition}

 If $(X, D)$ is a rational pair, and is in characteristic zero, then every thrifty resolution satisfies the properties (i), (ii), (iii) above \cite[Corollary 2.86]{KollarKovacsSingularitiesBook}.
-Even better though, property (iii) always holds in characteristic zero as we point out below, whether or not $(X, D)$ is a rational pair. \begin{theorem} Let $(X, D)$ be a reduced pair and $\pi : (Y, D_Y) \to (X, D)$ a thrifty resolution, then $\myR^i \pi_* \omega_Y(D_Y) = 0$ for all $i > 0$. \end{theorem} \begin{proof} This follows from \cite[Theorem 10.39]{KollarKovacsSingularitiesBook}.
+Even better though, property (iii) always holds in characteristic zero as we point out below, whether or not $(X, D)$ is a rational pair. \begin{theorem} Assume that $\mathrm{char}\, k=0$ and let $(X, D)$ be a reduced pair and $\pi : (Y, D_Y) \to (X, D)$ a thrifty resolution.
+Then $\myR^i \pi_* \omega_Y(D_Y) = 0$ for all $i > 0$. \end{theorem} \begin{proof} This follows from \cite[Theorem 10.39]{KollarKovacsSingularitiesBook}.
 Alternatively, one can prove this directly: \begin{claim} Let $\pi : E \to D$ be a proper birational map between reduced equidimensional $\bC$-schemes of finite type such that $E$ is a simple normal crossing divisor in some smooth ambient space.
-Assume that $\pi$ is birational on every irreducible components of $E$.
+Assume that $\pi$ is birational onto its image when restricted to every strata of $E$ (in particular, also each irreducible component of $E$).
 Then $\myR^i \pi_* \omega_E = 0$ for $i > 0$. \end{claim} \begin{proof}[Proof of \autoref{iteratedGRV}] We proceed by induction on $\dim D$ and the number of irreducible components of $E$, and note that the base case is simply Grauert-Riemenschneider vanishing \cite{GRVanishing}.
 Write $E = E_0 \cup E'$ where $E_0$ is an irreducible component of $E$ and $E'$ are the remaining irreducible components.
 We have a short exact sequence

 Dualizing we obtain